 Kyle Bukauskas — 2022 Outstanding Young Alumnus

 Growing up, before-school breakfasts in Kyle Bukauskas’s house always included watching the sports highlights.
-Fast-forward fewer years than you might think, and Bukauskas found himself living the dream.
-At 19 years old, he was just finishing at SAIT when he was invited to interview for a job at Sportsnet after a season of volunteering as the play-by-play commentator for the Trojans.
+Fast-forward a few years — far fewer than you might think — and Bukauskas found himself living the dream.
+At 19 years old, he was just finishing his SAIT studies when he was scouted while volunteering as the play-by-play commentator for Trojans hockey.

 “I know how lucky I am, and I’m grateful for it,” says Bukauskas.
 “When I think about the people I get to work with every week, I have to pinch myself.”